yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [+] Send Task to Agent [82 bytes]
 ```

 We even get a hint that memory space might be a problem : `[+] Try to Allocate Memory for New Image Base`.
-So, we'll need to unload PE's from memory when we're done using them.
-Luckily for us, the `Inline-Execute-PE` repo also provides a way to unload PE's.
+As a result, we'll need to unload existing PE's from memory when we're done using them.
+Luckily for us, the `Inline-Execute-PE` repo also provides a way to *unload* PE's.
 So let's take a look at how we will achieve this.

 Start by opening the `peunload.c` file.
 We will first need to understand the arguments that it expects from us.